aleksandrmaiorov/aleksandrmaiorov/README.md

 - 👀 I’m interested in learning new technologies
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me @ aleksandr@aleksandr.at or w3_aleksandr_at
+- Building my local homelab and keep on automation
+- Building my local RAG agent for troubleshooting and improvements

 <!--START_SECTION:badges-->